A Mid-size SUV That Does It All

 Did Someone Say Diesel?

 The old negative stigma of diesel vehicles still lingers when explaining to unknowing passengers that TDI stands for Turbo Diesel Injection.
 In the past decade, diesel technology has made huge strides in the right direction.
-Gone are the days of noisy, smelly, and slow diesel powered vehicles.
+Gone are the days of noisy, smelly, and slow diesel-powered vehicles.
 Today’s clean diesel technology delivers low emissions, better fuel mileage than gasoline counterparts, and increased torque at lower rpm which is especially attractive for towing.
-Due to these continued perceptions, I made sure not to mention that this vehicle is powered by diesel until passengers had a chance to take a trip in it.
+Despite all of these positives, diesel still remains a hazardous substance.
+Some types of diesel are flammable, meaning that they could cause a lot of potential damage.
+However, other types of diesel are combustible.
+To learn about the differences, it might benefit road users to consider visiting the Storemasta website to ensure the diesel you’re handling for your vehicle is safe and doesn’t pose any risks to your health.

 One of our editors thought it was a good idea to give it a sniff test.
 No really, he got on the ground and put his nose up to the exhaust with the Touareg running.
 What’s even worse is that I quickly followed suit.
 I said we’re a group of car enthusiasts, not always brilliant in our testing methods.
 Our oh so official results concluded that the exhaust doesn’t smell that bad, and certainly doesn’t smell like an old diesel.